Smarter Volunteer Manager Training

 This programme is for anyone who engages with volunteers, including . . .

 - Personnel with responsibility for day-to-day supervision of people volunteering

 - Strategic lead officers

 Effective partnerships are the cornerstone of everything we do.
 In providing training over the last 12 years, we have worked with hundreds of organisations – refining our approach to meet your challenges, culminating in this learning set approach.
 There’s no ‘one-size-fits-all’ structure for volunteer involving organisations: so there has to be a degree of flexibility in how people’s volunteering is managed and this must be reflected in the training available.

-Our programmes employ simple methods to achieve fundamental outcomes – all using a dynamic model of volunteer management.
-These workshops provide an accessible but powerful management model and introduce a range of highly adaptable tools that will help you create the perfect fit for your context.
+Our programmes employ simple methods to achieve fundamental outcomes – all using a Dynamic Model* of volunteer management.
+These workshops provide an accessible but powerful management model and introduce a range of highly adaptable tools that will help you create the perfect fit for your organisation’s context.

 Some comments from previous participants of our training…